cadbox1/cadells-vanilla-components/README.md

 ## Commands

-- `yarn build` - Build the package.
+- `npm run build` - Build the package.
 - `npm run release` - Publish a new version to NPM.

 ## Use with NextJS